chosenobih/X429midterm/docs/README.md

 A few members of the team were very proficient in using HPC and navigating in the terminal, however, the rest of us had a steeper learning curve in this area.
 We also learned a lot from our team spokesperson, Ryan, on setting up a virtual environment and all the necessary moving pieces in getting a model up and running on the HPC.
 Additionally, we learned quite a bit about different models, namely ensemble models, when we were researching to improve our predictions

 Methodologies Learned:
+One of the methodologies our team explored was the use of an ensemble model set up, where we averaged multiple models to gain one good prediction from multiple lesser models.